Hello, I'm Christine!

 I'm an intersectional leader, scholar, and multimedia storyteller.
 I aspire to create narratives to deepen our understanding of each other, the food we eat, and the world we share.
 My work centers lived experiences in order to achieve a more just, equitable, diverse, and inclusive society.

-I am of Vietnamese & Teochew descent, born and raised in Monterey Park and South El Monte, in Los Angeles County (unceded territory of the Gabrielino-Tongva, Chumash, and Kizh peoples).
+I am of Vietnamese & Teochew descent from Los Angeles County (unceded territory of the Gabrielino-Tongva, Chumash, and Kizh peoples).

 -